 In her first dream, Bailey tries on a dress made of crystals.
 Beautiful sight and sound delight her as the crystals make music and rainbows.
 Bailey shares her first dream with her mother, who is depicted clipping coupons in the kitchen.
 As Bailey describes her dream, her mother adds an occasional and distracted “uh-huh.”
 She, however, becomes animated when Bailey asks if she’ll buy her a dress.
 Her mother declares that boys don’t wear dresses.
 Bailey’s response is hauntingly expressed by Ray; the confident girl in Bailey’s dreams turns into a slump-shouldered child with downcast eyes.

 In her second dream, Bailey returns to the castle and tries on a dress made of flowers.
 Bailey shares her second dream with her father, who is depicted manicuring the lawn.
-Bailey’s father, like her mother is only partially represented; they both remain faceless throughout the text, bodies often stretching out of the frame as they tower over their daughter.
+Bailey’s father, like her mother, is only partially represented; they both remain faceless throughout the text and their bodies often stretch out of the frame as they tower over their daughter.
 They are caricatures of cisgender heterosexuals playing their sanctioned roles.
 Bailey asks her father if he can grow her a dress.
-Her father refuses, telling her to leave and demanding she never speak about dresses again; her disappointed response mirrors her reaction to her mother’s rejection.
+He refuses, telling her to leave and demanding she never speak about dresses again; her disappointed response mirrors her reaction to her mother’s rejection.

 In her third dream, Bailey returns to the castle where she tries on a dress made of windows.
 Instead of depicting the inside of a house, these windows open to the world.
 Bailey shares her third dream with her brother.
 He calls her gross and threatens to kick her.
 This time, Bailey responds by running away from home and her brother’s threat of violence.